GigSalad/react-multistepper/readme.md

 The only attribute that is tightly coupled to this structure is that `conditional` is a function that returns a boolean. `conditional` is used by the `getNextStep` and `getPreviousStep` selectors to determine if a step should be rendered or skipped.

 And while it doesn't make much sense to use the `Multistepper` if your steps aren't going to do something with a component you technically could.
-If you wanted to you could name your `component` attribute something else but that is similarly nonsensical.

 ## index.js